Top 5 Tips to Help You Organize Your Files and Folders

 - 5 Mistakes that Are Slowing Down Your Computer

-- How to Delete Duplicate Outlook Contacts: A Complete Guide
+- How to Delete Duplicate Contacts in Outlook

 - Manage Duplicate Files to Recover Disk Space

-- How to Delete Duplicate Files with Easy Duplicate Finder™
+- How to Find and Delete Duplicate Files with Easy Duplicate Finder™